New speakers are added continuously. Please check back to see the latest updates to the agenda.

 Carson is a mechanical engineer from MIT with additional expertise in computer science and electrical engineering.
 He worked previously at Cool Earth Solar and Alliance H. Inc., where he created testing and data systems as well as designed and manufactured prototypes for various products.
 Additionally, he worked for several years on the MIT Formula SAE Race Car Team, where he designed car-specific dual independent suspension systems.
 In his role at Rest, he leads the team’s electronic and web development.

-Tathagata Das is a third-year Ph.D. student in the AMP Lab in UC Berkeley, working Scott Shenker and Ion Stoica.
+Tathagata Das is a fourth-year Ph.D. student in the AMP Lab in UC Berkeley, working Scott Shenker and Ion Stoica.
 He leads the development of the Spark Streaming project.
 His research interests include datacenter networks and frameworks for large scale data processing.
 Before graduate school, he has worked as an Assistant Researcher in Microsoft Research Lab India.

 Joydeep has worked in the enterprise software industry for over 20 years in leadership roles in engineering and product management.
 As an engineer, he led several R&D projects building enterprise DBMS products at Sybase and Informix.
 In his product management role, he currently leads and manages SAP’s HANA In-memory DBMS and Sybase branded data management portfolio with a focus on big data analytics and transaction processing segments.
 Joydeep is a frequent speaker at tradeshows, user conferences, customer presentations, and webcasts.
 Joydeep has also authored several articles in leading publications.